chapel-lang/chapel/doc/release/launcher.rst

    # Reserve 2 nodes for an interactive run
    salloc -N 2
-   # Then, wthin the salloc shell
+   # Then, within the salloc shell

      # Specify that ssh should be used
      export GASNET_SPAWNFN=S